Yancey-Blog/beg-monorepo/CONTRIBUTING.md

 - Commit messages must follow the [Angular Team's Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) so that changelogs can be automatically generated.
 Commit messages are automatically validated before commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks).

 - No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks).

-We recommend talking with others in [BEG Monorepo](https://discord.gg/4ysK62cHxN) so you find more contributors for your language to share the maintenance work.
-Once the translation is done, communicate it to the BEG Monorepo team so the repo can be moved to the official BEG Monorepojs org in GitHub.